“In one drop of water are found all the secrets of all the oceans.”

 The Best Time To Visit Santa Barbara

-Almost anytime is a good time to visit Santa Barbara – its “Mediterranean-like” mild climate and plenty of California sunshine (it boasts 300 days of sunshine per year) makes it an ideal venue.
+Almost anytime is a good time to visit Santa Barbara.
+Its “Mediterranean-like” mild climate and plenty of California sunshine (it boasts 300 days of sunshine per year) makes it an ideal destination.
 Summer is peak season so expect the beaches to be crowded.